lucasWillem/pokerapp/README.md

 - **Media Queries:** Employ media queries to apply different CSS styles for various screen sizes, improving the app's usability on devices with smaller screens such as smartphones and tablets.

 - **Scalable Vector Graphics (SVGs):** Use SVGs for icons and illustrations to ensure they remain crisp and clear at any resolution, enhancing the visual appeal of the app across devices.

+### Error Boundary

+- **Robust Error Handling:** Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
+They provide a more graceful error-handling mechanism by isolating faulty components and preventing the entire application from crashing.

 ## Proposed Optimizations